wwsh/oro-academic-task/README.md

 The Oro Platform application is based on the Symfony standard application so web server configuration recommendations are the [same][5].

+## Running tests

+The application code is written using unit and functional tests.
+To make use of the test app framework, you need to perform additional preparation steps:

+1. Use the parameters_test.yml.dist template as parameters_test.yml.
+Update the db credentials to fit your requirements.
+2. Install the oro test app with the following command:

+        php app/console oro:install --env test --timeout 1000

+3. Add the test user using the following command:

+          app/console doctrine:fixture:load --no-debug --append --no-interaction --env=test                 --fixtures vendor/oro/platform/src/Oro/Bundle/TestFrameworkBundle/Fixtures

 ## Package Manager Configuration

 Github OAuth token should be configured in package manager settings